univention/univention-corporate-server/doc/manual/computers/basic-system-services.rst

 * As standard, the cron job is run as a user ``root``.
   :samp:`cron/{JOBNAME}/user` can be used to specify a different user.

-* If an e-mail address is specified under :samp:`cron/{JOBNAME}/mailto`, the output of the cron job is sent there per e-mail.
+* If an email address is specified under :samp:`cron/{JOBNAME}/mailto`, the output of the cron job is sent there per email.

 * :samp:`cron/{JOBNAME}/description` can be used to provide a description.